bigomics/omicsplayground-doc/modules/mod0_home.rst

 The platform starts running from the **Home** panel.
 This panel shows the available datasets within the platform.
-The table reports a brief description as well as the total number of samples, genes, gene sets (or pathways), corresponding phenotypes and the collection date.
+The table reports a brief description as well as the total number of samples, genes, corresponding phenotypes and the collection date.

 .. figure:: figures_v3/Home.png
     :align: center